Master of Science in Management

 BA-910 Information Technology

 This course taks a managerial perspective toward the use of information technology (IT) and will analyze how organizations use IT to improve organization efficiency and effectiveness and to achieve a competitive advantage.
-Case studies will be employed to understand how organizations have implemented IT to integrate processes across multiple business functions and to differentiate their organization from the competition.
+Case studies may be employed to understand how organizations have implemented IT to integrate processes across multiple business functions and to differentiate their organization from the competition.

 BA-911 Accounting for Managerial Decisions